Instagram Sensation Alexa Dellanos Flaunts Killer Curves In Skimpy Black Bikini

 Alexa Dellanos is enjoying the last days of summer in Puerto Rico, and she is sharing snippets of her envy-inducing trip with her legion of Instagram fans.
-On Thursday, the Instagram star took to the popular social media platform to share a sizzling snapshot of herself posing on a beach in which she shows off her killer curves in a tiny bikini that is bound to set pulses racing.
+On Thursday, the Instagram star took to the popular social media platform to share a sizzling snapshot of herself posing on a beach, where she shows off her killer curves in a tiny bikini that is bound to set pulses racing.

-In the photo, the 23-year-old social media model is seen near the waters of the Caribbean Sea on Dorado Beach, a Ritz-Carlton Reserve — as the geotag she included with her post indicated.
+In the photo, the 23-year-old social media model is seen near the waters of the Caribbean Sea on Dorado Beach, a Ritz-Carlton Reserve, as the geotag she included with her post indicated.
 The model is sporting a black two-piece black bathing suit that consists of a triangle top with spaghetti straps that tie up behind Alexa’s neck, while it features two bottom straps with details in gold that create a cutout just below her chest.

 Alexa teamed her bra with a pair of matching bottoms that feature double straps on each side, the top ones being similar to the gold detailed straps of the top.
 In addition, the suit sits high on her frame, helping accentuate her full, wide hips, which contrast with her itty bitty waist while showcasing her toned abs.